James Johnson

 For me, that’s true gold

-But by the time I had reached the 8th grade it was there, familiar, deeply ingrained, and already tainted with a grown-up understanding of probability such that in my journal I referred to it as my “silly dream”.
+But by the time I had reached the 8th grade it was there, familiar, deeply rooted, and already tainted with a grown-up understanding of probability such that in my journal I referred to it as my “silly dream”.

 It wasn’t logical (dreams rarely are).
 And I had no idea where or how or if I could do it.